GaloisInc/BESSPIN-Tool-Suite/docs/cwesEvaluation/configuration.md

   to the python file.
-This path will be loaded as a module, then the function `main` will be called with two arguments: 1. the list of lines from the log files of the test under investigation, 2. the python Enum object `SCORES`.
+This path will be loaded as a module, then the function `main` will be called with two arguments: 1. the list of lines from the log files of the test under investigation, 2. the python Enum object `SCORES` (defined in [scoreTests.py](../../fett/cwesEvaluation/scoreTests.py) and explained in [besspinPhilosophy.md](./besspinPhilosophy.md)).

-## Scoring for non-GFE CPUs
+## Customize Compiling

+The tool has a default compilation flow that is configured using the `compiler` and `linker` options in the `build` section.
+However, if the `useCustomCompiling` setting is switched on, the `customizedCompiling` section can be configured to to do any of the
+following:
+- Cross-compile using a user-defined Makefile.
+This is chosen by switching
+  `useCustomMakefile` on, and setting the `pathToCustomMakefile` to the user Makefile.
+  * The file will be copied into the tests directory, renamed to `Makefile`, and run using the default `make`.
+  * For Unix, the makefile will be passed the following variables `OS_IMAGE` (`Debian` or `FreeBSD`), `TARGET` (`QEMU`, `VCU118`, or `AWSF1`), `COMPILER` (`GCC` or `CLANG`), `LINKER` (`GCC` or `LLD`), `BIN_SOURCE` (with underscores instead of hyphens), and `SOURCE_VARIANT`.
+  * For Unix, the output of the Makefile should be binaries with the same tests names with the suffix `.riscv`.
+For example, `test_128.riscv`.
+  * For FreeRTOS, the Makefile will be passed the following variables:
+    `XLEN` (32 or 64), `PROC_LEVEL` (`p1`, `p2`, or `p3`), `PROC_FLAVOR` (`chisel` or `bluespec`), `PROG=main_fett`, `USE_CLANG` (`yes` if the compiler is Clang), `SYSROOT_DIR` (if the compiler is Clang), `INC_FETT_APPS=/path/to/tests`,
+    `BSP` (the value of `target`), `RAMDISK_NUM_SECTORS`.
+  * For FreeRTOS, the output of the makefile should always be `FreeRTOS.elf`, and they should be copied to `$workDir/osImages/`.
+  * Note that the information leakage tests require a more involved Makefile.
+So in case this is really needed to change, please inspect the [information leakage specific Makefile](../../fett/cwesEvaluation/informationLeakage/Makefile.xcompileDir).
+  * Note that the FreeRTOS compiling is quite involved as the tool compiles using the main [Makefile of the Galois demo](../../FreeRTOS/FreeRTOS/Demo/RISC-V_Galois_P1/Makefile) of the classic FreeRTOS fork.
+- Use custom Clang binary with an optional custom Clang sysroot.
+Enable `useCustomClang` and set `pathToCustomClang` to the custom binary path.
+Similarly, enable `useCustomSysroot` and set `pathToCustomSysroot` to the desired sysroot path.

+## Vulnerability Classes

+In each vulnerability class section, two settings can be configured:
+  1. `useSelfAssessment`: If enabled, then instead of running tests for this class, the scores will be loaded from the corresponding INI configuration file in `${CWEsConfigs}`.
+This is useful in calculating the BESSPIN Scale; especially in case of incremental runs.
+In the `selfAssessment` section in the INI file in `${CWEsConfigs}`, you may assign any values out of *HIGH, MED, LOW, NONE, DETECTED, NA, UNKNOWN*.
+  2. `runAllTests`: Either run all the existing tests for this class, or use the customized INI file in `${CWEsConfigs}` to choose which ones to run.
+    Please note that you can use the utility [configCWEs.py](../../utils/configCWEs.py) to configure the desired INI file in a more convenient way.
+This utility can be used to enable, disable, or toggle all or selected CWE tests.
+Note that is non-applicable to buffer errors.
+For `bufferErrors`, customizing which tests to run is done using the custom error model instead.

+The classes buffer errros, resource management, and information leakage require the generation of some random values.
+Each of those classes have the following options:
+  - `useSeed`: Whether to use a specific seed versus a random one.
+  - `seed`: The seed for the random generation if `useSeed` is enabled.

+The buffer errors class has the following additional parameters:
+  - `useCustomErrorModel`: As explained in [constrainBufferErrors.md](./constrainBufferErrors.md), enable this option to use the error model in `pathToCustomErrorModel` rather than the default error model.
+  - `pathToCustomErrorModel`: The path to the error model when `useCustomErrorModel` is enabled.
+  - `numericTypes`: List the numeric types the generated tests should use.
+You may choose `[ints, floats]` or either one of them (within brackets).
+  - `nTests`: The number of random tests generated.
+Must be at least 40 for FreeRTOS and at least 100 for debian and FreeBSD.
+  - `useCachedInstances`: Enable to use a cache of all possible enumerations of the builtin buffer errors model, rather than generating the enumerations from scratch.
+Enabling this option will save 10's of minutes of runtime of the buffer errors tool with no impact on the tool's randomness.
+The only reason to disable this option is if you have modified the builtin error model definition.
+Disabling this option will re-generate the cache file, allowing you to safely re-enable this option after a single run with a new model definition.
+Please note that this option only applies to the builtin error model and has no effect if `useCustomErrorModel` is enabled.
+  - `nSkip`: Before generating `nTests` tests, generate and throw away `nSkip` tests.
+  - `heapSize`: Maximum heap size.
+  - `stackSize`: Maximum stack size.
+  - `useExtraTests`: Enable to use the C files in `extraSources` as additional tests to run.
+  - `csvFile`: tabulates the generated tests info and results in `${workDir}/cwesEvaluation/bufferErrors/bufferErrors.csv`.

+## SSITH TA-1 Teams

+### Scoring

 These are the special known instructions:
 - LMCO P1: Add `exception_handler` to `funcCheckpoints`.
 - LMCO P2: Add `Illegal` to `stdoutKeywords`.
 - SRI-Cambridge P2: Add `security exception` and `Signal 34` to `stdoutKeywords`.

-## Customize Tests Compiling

-FETT has a default compilation path that is configured using the `compiler` and `linker` options in the `[build]` section.
-However, if the `useCustomCompiling` setting is switched on, the `[customizedCompiling]` section can be configured to cross-compile using a user-defined Makefile.
-This is chosen by switching
-  `useCustomMakefile` on, and setting the `pathToCustomMakefile` to the user Makefile.
-  * The file will be copied into the tests directory, renamed to `Makefile`, and run using the default `make`.
-  * For Linux, the makefile will be passed the following variables `OS_IMAGE`, `TARGET`, `COMPILER`, `LINKER`, and `BIN_SOURCE`.
-  * For Linux, the output of the makefile should be binaries with the same tests names with the suffix `.riscv`.
-For example, `test_307.riscv`.
-  * For FreeRTOS, the makefile will be passed the following variables:
-    `XLEN`, `PROG=main_fett`, `USE_CLANG`, `INC_FETT_APPS=/path/to/tests`,
-    `BSP`, `RAMDISK_NUM_SECTORS`.
-  * For FreeRTOS, the output of the makefile should always be `FreeRTOS.elf`, and they should be copied to `$workDir/osImages/`.

-## Compiling for non-GFE CPUs
+## Compiling

 SRI-Cambridge, LMCO P2, and Michigan targets require the use of non-default toolchains.
 The use of these toolchains, via Docker images, is integrated in the tool.
 Currently, the tool assumes that you have the Docker service running and the needed images available.
-To ensure that on a CentOS machine, do the following:
+To ensure that on a CentOS machine, please do the following:
   - Install docker ([instructions source](https://docs.docker.com/engine/install/centos/#install-using-the-repository)):
     ```
     sudo yum install -y yum-utils